World War II: European Allied Strategic Bombing Campaign (1940-45)

 Secret German Weapons

-Dresden
+Dresden (February 1945)

 Controversy

-The most contoversial aspect of World War II today was the Allied strategic bombing campaign.
+The most controversial aspect of World War II today is the Allied Strategic Bombing Campaign.
 Interestingly at the time this was not a matter of great reflection, especially before Dresden.
 There are two elements of the campaign that today controversial.
 First is the effectiveness of the campaign.
 Here the debates concerns the earlier phases of the campaign.
 There is little doubt that in the later phases of the campaign that German industrial production was affected and the mobility and effectiveness of the German war machine shattered.
 Second is the morality of the campaign.
 Here too often critics of the campaign use arguments that are essentially a condemnation of war itself.
 Here it should be remembered that it was Germany that launched World War II.
 It is true that civilians as the strategic bombing campaign unfolded became the target and as many as 0.6 million German civilians were killed.
 It is also true that NAZI Germany killed about 12 million civilians and POWs in concentration camps and death camps and was planning the destruction of much larger numbers of civilians had they won the War.
 German assessments of the strategic bombing campaign usually stress the terrible toll on civilians.
-Allied assessments normally accenuaye the role of the campaign in destroying the German war machine and by implication saving tens of millions of lives that the NAZIs had slated for destruction and even more that were to be consigned to slave labor in a NAZI dominated New Order.
+Allied assessments normally accentuate the role of the campaign in destroying the German war machine and by implication saving tens of millions of lives that the NAZIs had slated for destruction and even more that were to be consigned to slave labor in a NAZI dominated New Europe.

 Historical Reflections